-Health care providers strongly encourage people to be fully vaccinated against both diseases to prevent illness.
-They worry that a surge in flu and COVID-related illnesses could severely challenge hospitals and other health care resources.
+Health care providers strongly encourage people to be fully vaccinated against both illnesses to prevent getting sick.
+They worry that a surge in flu and COVID-19 cases could put a strain on hospitals.

-The following are frequently asked questions about the flu, COVID-19 and vaccine protection.
+The following are frequently asked questions about the flu season, the COVID-19 pandemic and vaccine protection.

 Similarities in symptoms between flu and COVID-19 include: